-The Hyundai Veloster Turbo is a new addition to the list.
-It meets the required power output by producing exactly 150 kW from its 1.6-litre turbocharged 4-cylinder engine, the same engine used in the Elantra Turbo Sport Elite (above).
+The Hyundai Veloster Turbo offers 150 kW and 265 Nm of torque from its 1.6-litre turbocharged 4-cylinder engine, the same engine used in the Elantra Turbo Sport Elite (above).
 With a claimed zero to 100 kph sprint time of 7.8 seconds, Hyundai's 4-door hatchback offers useable (if less-than-scintillating) performance.
-The Veloster Turbo squeezes under the R400k mark with an asking price of R399 900.
+The Veloster Turbo manual is priced from R419 900k.
 Stick with the manual version as it is more affordable and more involving to use than the dual-clutch automatic version which is priced from R444 900.

 5. Ford Focus ST1

-Ford still provides a relative bargain in the hot hatch segment.
-Its Focus ST1 offers 184 kW and a sportier driving experience than the examples listed above.
+Ford Focus ST1 is still a relative bargain in the market with 184 kW and 360 Nm of torque on offer from its turbocharged 2.0-litre engine.
 It will sprint from zero to 100 kph in approximately 6.5 seconds and will top out at 248 kph.
 The ST1 is the entry-level ST, so there are a few luxuries missing, such as leather seats, daytime running lights and climate control.
 It’s a bare-bones performance bargain in most people's books.
-R420 900 gets you in an ST1, but to upgrade to the ST3 will only cost another R42 000.
+R440 000 gets you into an ST1, but to upgrade to the ST3 will cost R481 900.

 Read: Ford Focus ST Review

 The JCW is an eminently wieldy "pocket rocket" and (relative) performance bargain.
 With 170 kW and 320 Nm of torque on tap from its 2.0-litre turbopetrol motor, the JCW is said to catapult from standstill to 100 kph in just 6.3 seconds.
 Beware of the optional extras list, however; things can get pretty expensive if you specify many of the goodies that Mini offer.
-The basic JCW costs R443 104.
+The basic JCW costs R471 104.

-Volvo isn’t known as a bargain performance brand, but in T5 Momentum guise the V40 offers excellent value courtesy of its 180 kW 2.0-litre four cylinder turbopetrol motor (mated with a Geartronic automatic gearbox).
-All this in a well-specced car with a raft of safety equipment makes the Volvo hatchback an intriguing option.
-The starting price for the T5 is R452 638.
+Volvo isn’t known as a bargain performance brand, but in T5 Momentum guise, the V40 offers excellent value courtesy of its 180 kW/350 Nm 2.0-litre four cylinder turbopetrol motor mated with an 8-speed automatic gearbox.
+Acceleration from zero to 100 kph is achieved in a claimed 6.3 seconds.
+The starting price for the Volvo V90 T5 Momentum is R499 238.